jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (6) Nothing in this section affects the provisions of this Act as to the removal of names from the roll by the Registrar.

 ### 97 Procedure on reference of application or objection to District Court
-(1) The following provisions of this section shall apply with respect to proceedings on the reference to a District Court of an objection under section 95 or section 96.
+(1) The following provisions of this section shall apply with respect to proceedings on the reference to the District Court of an objection under section 95 or section 96.
 (2) The Registrar of Electors, any objector, and the person objected to may appear before the court either in person or by some person appointed by him or her in writing or by a barrister or solicitor.
 (3) In the case of an objection, the person objected to may forward to the Registrar of the court a statement signed by him or her giving reasons why his or her name should be retained on the roll, and the court shall take any such statement into account in determining the objection.
 (3A) If a person objected to has a physical or mental impairment, that person's representative may sign and forward to the Registrar a statement giving reasons why the person's name should not be removed from the roll.